-Individual boats which have started prematurely will be verbally recalled by sail number on a best efforts' basis.
+Individual boats which have started prematurely will be verbally recalled by sail number on a best efforts' basis (using the last three numbers at the race committee's discretion).
 If any boat has started prematurely, the race committee shall promptly display flag "X-ray" with attention called by one horn blast.
 The flag shall be displayed until all such boats have sailed completely to the pre-start side of the starting line or its extensions and have complied with Rule 30.1 if it applies, but it will be lowered after four minutes or one minute before any later starting signal.
 It is good sportsmanship for other boats to promptly and accurately relay sail numbers when premature starters may not have heard the call.
 Every effort will be made to ensure that a premature starter receives such notice, but the responsibility for returning for a proper start rests with the competing boat.
 The race committee will then attempt to notify premature starters when they have returned to the pre-start side of the line.
 In case of a general recall for any class, the "First Repeater" will be displayed with attention called by a series of horn blasts.
 The Warning signal for the next start will be made approximately one minute after the First Repeater is lowered.